Narrowing

 throw new Error('Not implemented yet!')

-, it should just prepend padding
+If padding is a string, it should just prepend padding to input.

-Let's try to implement the logic for when padLeft
+Let's try to implement the logic for when padLeft is passed a number for padding.

 function padLeft(padding: number | string, input: string): string {